Bayesian Inference for Stationary Points in Gaussian Process Regression Models for Event-Related Potentials Analysis: Simulation Study

 In order to further assess estimation performances, we calculated root mean squared errors (RMSE) between the true regression function and the estimated curves, as a function of $x$, averaged across the 100 simulated datasets, as RMSE$(x^*_i)$ = $\sqrt{\frac{\sum_{l=1}^{100}(f(x_i^*) - \hat{f}_{(l)}(x_i^*))^2}{100}}$, with $\hat{f}_{(l)}(x_i^*)$ the Bayes estimate of $f$ at the test input $x_i^*$ for the $l$-th dataset.
 Plots of the RMSE under the different settings are shown in Figure \ref{fig:rmse_compare}.
 In the same figure, as an additional comparison, we report results we obtained by applying a two-step frequentist method proposed by \cite{Song2006} that first employs nonparametric kernel smoothing (NKS) to estimate the curve derivatives and then finds the stationary points as those points at which the first derivative of the curve is zero.
 Results in Figure \ref{fig:rmse_compare} confirm the superior performance of oracle DGP, with single and multiple DGP performing comparably to standard GPR.
 Also, DGP methods show generally lower RMSE across $x$ than NKS.

-Unlike standard GPR, multiple and single DGP models produce estimates of the location of stationary points, in addition to the estimated curves.
+Next, we evaluate performance on the estimation of the stationary points.
 The bottom row of Figure \ref{fig:pred_hist} shows the posterior distribution of $t$ from multiple-DGP and single-DGP obtained with the MCEM algorithm.
-We note in particular that the distribution of $t$ in single-DGP is bimodal even though this setting assumes one stationary point.
 Vertical lines show locations of true stationary points.
 These are correctly identified in both settings, even though some little densities are seen near $x = 0; 2$ resulting in wider credible intervals of $f$ at the boundaries.
+We note that the posterior distribution of $t$ in single-DGP is reassuringly bimodal and points to two stationary points.
+Furthermore, we remark again that our implementation of multiple-DGP constrains the prior on $t_1,\ldots, t_M$ for identifiability.
+In particular, we partition the interval using oracle information, with each sub-interval containing one true stationary point.
+Single-DGP does not rely on oracle information, and is recommended and generally preferred to multiple-DGP.